zmake/zmake.github.io/README.md

 # zmake

 zmake is a build system generator like CMake or SCons, but designed to be light-weight.
 Its opt-out file enumeration enables a compilation unit to be added by simply creating the file.
-It also enables filenames and directories to define which configurations they should be compiled for.
+It also enables [filenames](../master/src/examples/example/Example_SuffixPlatforms_Win.cpp) and [directories](../master/src/examples/example_subdirectory/plat_win32) to be self-documenting, by defining which configurations they should be compiled for.

 ## What does it do?